chrisUsick/webd2006ia4/readme.md

 This is a one user PHP blog.
+See a live version [here](http://blog.ninefinecode.com).

 # features
 - responsive design